 Little Bins for Little Hands has some gorgeous crystal hearts to make and a beautiful heart lava lamp.

-Red Ted Art has some brilliant Valentine’s Day resources for teachers and parents too!
+Red Ted Art has some brilliant Valentine’s Day resources for teachers and parents as well.

-If you didn’t find what you were looking for here, we’ve got lots more easy science experiments to try!
+If you didn’t find what you were looking for here, take a look at my other easy science experiments!

 What a great selection.
 I HAVE to try the transpiration one, that is amazing!
 Am pinning 🙂